 In Genesis, we read that God made man in his “image and likeness.”
-From the beginning, the human race has tried to understand the Universe using comparisons, the most basic tool of our intellect.
+From the beginning, the human race has tried to understand the Universe using the most basic tool of our intellect, our ability to compare.
 The Spanish conquerors of Mexico were still medieval men and shared many concepts and beliefs with the Stone Age warriors they encountered in the Americas.
 The ancient settlers of the New World had parted ways with the cultures of Europe and Asia before the wheel was invented, before the horse was domesticated, even before man began to master agriculture in the fertile crescent of the Middle East.
 Native Americans and Europeans shared a common humanity and many ancestral beliefs.
-They had arrived at those beliefs through different routes and now they were face to face, unwittingly trying to recognize something of themselves on each other.
+They had arrived at those beliefs through different routes and now they were face to face, unwittingly trying to recognize something of themselves in each other.

 Metaphorical contemplation is a form of understanding; we learn to think by comparing things.
 Human intelligence thrives in all kinds of comparisons and most times we are not aware of that constant stream of “like and not-like” operations flowing through our thoughts, our actions, and our language.